Markups–when one investment firm invests after another firm at a higher price–are given a lot of weight in venture capital.

 Working out of our headquarters in Atlanta with a track record across our general partners of 50+ investments in the region, we were curious to discover if Southeast firms get fewer markups on tech startups.
 Are markups correlated with exit multiple?
 Are markups really a fair proxy for venture capital investment returns?

-Our analyst Rodney Morris, a finance grad from Morehouse who interned at the Federal Reserve before joining Valor, led a team including Yumia Rivas and Daniel Hagdu to dive in.
+Our analyst Rodney Morris, a finance grad from Morehouse who interned at the Federal Reserve before joining Valor, led a team including Yumi Rivas and Daniel Hagdu to dive in.
 Their paper explores the answers to these questions.

 Key findings on venture capital returns and region

 This research has two significant conclusions:

 - Markups are a phenomenon driven by access to capital, not startup business merit.